translatorswb/Tiles/docs/Tutorials/how_to_add_content.md

 Of course work in whatever way you feel comfortable, but we propose the following steps.

-1. Create a directory on your local machine (i find it a bit easier to work locally then on google drive)
+1. Create a directory on your local machine (i find it a bit easier to work locally then on google drive).

+**Note!**: The directory name cannot include any spaces.
+So "my directory name" will not work while "my_directory_name" will.

 2. Use some markdown editor to create the markdown files.
 I prefer [VSCode](https://code.visualstudio.com/), but there are dozens of suitable programs out there.
 Below is an image of my screen when editing a markdown file.

 ![Markdown Workflow](../images/tutorials/how_to_add_content/markdownWorkflowExample.png)